demisto/vscode-extension/README.md

 * It is possible to open content in Dev Container, and inside this container open integration/script in Dev Container.
 * The integration/script Dev Container does not have `demisto-sdk` or `git`.
 * The workspace folder is bind with the local folder.
 It is possible to work simultaneously on the same files locally and with Dev Container, because they are mirrored.
-### Auto Save

-By default, the extension will automatically save changes made to the integration/automation file made in the webview (opened with *XSOAR: Load Integration/Script*). to disable it, change `xsoar.autoSave` to `false`.

-## Contributing

-Contributions are welcome and appreciated.
-To contribute follow the instructions below and submit a PR.

-Before merging any PRs, we need all contributors to sign a contributor license agreement.
-By signing a contributor license agreement, we ensure that the community is free to use your contributions.

-When you open a new pull request, a bot will evaluate whether you have signed the CLA.
-If required, the bot will comment on the pull request, including a link to accept the agreement.
-The CLA document is also available for review as a [PDF](https://github.com/demisto/content/blob/master/docs/cla.pdf).

-If the `license/cla` status check remains on *Pending*, even though all contributors have accepted the CLA, you can recheck the CLA status by visiting the following link (replace **[PRID]** with the ID of your PR): <https://cla-assistant.io/check/demisto/vscode-extension?pullRequest=[PRID]> .

-## Development

-### Dev Setup Environment

-* `npm install`
-* `npm run compile`
-* `pip demisto-sdk` or use [pipenv](https://pipenv.pypa.io/en/latest/) to install the demisto-sdk from the Pipfile.

 ### Main Locations